The 411 on College and Life Around Campus

 When you have a pair of teams this even on paper, you have a game that may go down to the buzzer.
 Most hoops fans will be watching with a beer and a smile–I’ll be pacing around my living room, biting my nails to the whites.
 In Bamba we trust.

-Junior Economics major at the University of Texas.
+Senior Economics major at the University of Texas.
+Sports constitutes 95% of my personality; the other 5% is some combination of sleeping, making a fool of myself publicly and binge watching once-hot shows that are at least 4 years old.
 Always willing to contribute to other sites and am seeking additional writing opportunities.